 Buying a home can be an exciting and nerve-wracking time, especially for first-time homebuyers.
-There are many steps to understand and manage in the home-buying process, and it’s likely a lot less stressful when you work with a trusted lender.
+There are many steps to understand and manage in the process of buying a new home.
+However, it’s likely a lot less stressful when you utilize our home buying guide and work with a trusted lender.

 Many hopeful homebuyers believe the process begins with finding the perfect house, but diving directly into a home search skips two important steps that could end up putting buyers at a disadvantage.

-Before starting to house hunt, it can be helpful get an understanding of how much home you can afford and then to contact a mortgage lender to discuss getting pre-qualified and pre-approved for a mortgage loan.
+Before starting to house hunt, it can be helpful to utilize a home affordability calculator to figure out how much home you can afford and then to contact a mortgage lender to discuss getting pre-qualified and pre-approved for a mortgage loan.

 What does it mean to be pre-qualified and/or pre-approved for a mortgage?
 The two terms are often used interchangeably, but they aren’t the same thing and don’t carry the same weight when a hopeful homeowner is ready to buy.